slightknack/scrabble/README.md

 - [x] Compiling to wasm and putting it up on the web.
 - making this network multiplayer?
 - or maybe a single-player game?

+Some next things to add:

+- hover when hand is empty and you hover over a tile